 (1) the filing is not being presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation;

 (2) the legal contentions are warranted by existing law or by a nonfrivolous argument for the extension, modification, or reversal of existing law or the establishment of new law;

 (3) the factual contentions are supported by the record on appeal; and

 (A) the filing contains no information or records classified as private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social or any other information or records to which the right of public access is restricted by statute, rule, order, or case law; or

 (B) a filing required by Rule 21(h) that does not contain information or records classified as private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social or any other information or records to which the right of public access is restricted by statute, rule, order, or case law is being filed simultaneously.

 (c) Sanctions and discipline of attorneys and parties.
 The court may, after reasonable notice and an opportunity to show cause to the contrary, and upon hearing, if requested, take appropriate action against any attorney or person who practices before it for inadequate representation of a client, conduct unbecoming a member of the Bar or a person allowed to appear before the court, or for failure to comply with these rules or order of the court.
 Any action to suspend or disbar a member of the Utah State Bar shall be referred to the Office of Professional Conduct of the Utah State Bar.

-(c) Rule does not affect contempt power.
-This rule shall not be construed to limit or impair the court’s inherent and statutory contempt powers.
+(d) Rule does not affect contempt power.
+This rule does not limit or impair the court’s inherent and statutory contempt powers.